 Running NixOS in a Linux Container

-.
-The state is declarative — entire systems, deployment artifacts, or services can be built from a single file.
+[pdf].
+The state is declarative — entire systems, deployment artifacts, or

 provide container images but they don’t seem to